-The last four years Søren Kvejborg has been the owner of the one-man consulting firm Kvejborg ApS, based in the village of Koldby in the Nothern Jutland region of Denmark.
-Kvejborg ApS specializes in 3D laser scanning and measurement, Reverse Engineering and robotic solutions.
-The company is also selling 3D scanners, measuring machines and 3D printers as well as specialized software.
+For the last four years, Søren Kvejborg has been the owner of the one-man consulting firm Kvejborg ApS, based in the village of Koldby in the Nothern Jutland region of Denmark.
+Kvejborg ApS specializes in 3D laser scanning and measurement, Reverse Engineering, and robotic solutions.
+The company is also selling 3D scanners, measuring machines, and 3D printers as well as specialized software.

 Easy access to 3D scanning

-“So far many companies have given up on 3D scanning because of the cost of the special software needed for post processing of the scanning data.
-By using the ScanTo3D module in SolidWorks instead, they can solve many scan tasks while avoiding the costly investment in expensive software dedicated for post processing,” explains Kvejborg.
-He adds: “If you want to use specialized scanning software, it is necessary to continuously keep both the software and the knowledge about how to use it updated and this is too big an effort for most companies.
+“So far many companies have given up on 3D scanning because of the cost of the special software needed for post-processing of the scanning data.
+By using the ScanTo3D module in SolidWorks instead, they can solve many scan tasks while avoiding the costly investment in expensive software dedicated for post-processing,” explains Kvejborg.
+He adds: “If you want to use the specialized scanning software, it is necessary to continuously keep both the software and the knowledge about how to use it updated and this is too big an effort for most companies.
 With the ScanTo3D module, they can just use the CAD software they are working with every day instead.
 That is a huge advantage for them.”